bullbearnetwork/bbn-build/README.md

 ### Other scripts

-The scripts folder contains the install.sh script which will let user install RISE easily.
+The scripts folder contains the install.sh script which will let user install BBN easily.